-To solve a data exchange problem with a needed rate (460 Kbit/s) we use standard LPT port working in EPP mode and a special RS485/LPT converter (see [3]) with a packet processing feature and a large FIFO capacity (512 bytes).
+To solve a data exchange problem with a needed rate (from 460 Kbit/s to 2 Mbit/s) we use standard LPT port working in EPP mode and a special RS485/LPT converter (see [3]) with a packet processing feature and a large FIFO capacity (512 bytes).
 Such bufferization permits to reduce by more than two orders the PC reaction requirements and to reduce a processor load at the interrupt service by few tens times.